gautamhazari/.net_server_side_library/docs/GSMA.MobileConnect.Utils/RestClient/_ctor.md

 RestClient Constructor
 ======================
-Creates a new instance of RestClient with default timeout of 30 seconds
+Creates a new instance of RestClient with default timeout of 30 seconds and headless timeout of 2 minutes

 **Namespace:** [GSMA.MobileConnect.Utils][1]
 **Assembly:** GSMA.MobileConnect (in GSMA.MobileConnect.dll)